AdobeDocs/workfront.en/help/manage-work/projects/project-finances/track-costs.md

 # Track costs

-You can track costs for projects, tasks, and issues in `Adobe Workfront`.
+You can track costs for projects, tasks, and issues in Adobe Workfront.

-## How `Workfront` calculates costs
+## How Workfront calculates costs

 In order to track costs, you must associate users and job roles with hourly cost rates.